 Use our search function below to sort the films by their English title, the names of directors, or their country of origin.
 Films can also be filtered by series, genre, or Vancouver International Film Festival venue.
 You can also browse by film series by visiting our Browse By Series page.

 The majority of films in the Vancouver International Film Festival are unrated and you must be 18 and purchase a $2 VIFF membership to attend a screening.
 However, a selection of films are open to all ages.

 Before you make your purchase, please note The Rio is 19+ exclusively with the exception of the rated High School Screenings at this venue.

-Over four decades after the infamous Sir George Williams Affair was sparked by allegations of faculty discrimination against black students, Ninth Floor reopens the file on a watershed moment in Canadian race relations and one of the most contested episodes in the nation’s history.
+More than four decades after Montreal’s infamous Sir George Williams Affair was sparked by allegations of faculty discrimination against black students, Ninth Floor reopens the file on a watershed moment in Canadian race-relations and one of the most contested episodes in the nation’s history.
 Making an audacious foray into nonfiction, writer and director Mina Shum (Double Happiness) engages the original protagonists in a compassionate cinematic exercise of reckoning and redemption.

 Alexander Carson’s first feature is part coming-of-age story, part art-cinema meditation on photography, souvenirs and collections.
 The newest offering from North Country Cinema (The Valley Below) conjures a tender and haunting portrait of friendship and faith in the 21st century, following a group of young artists on a search for new mythologies and invoking a cinematic landscape where classical literature collides with new wave aesthetics and 90s pastiche.